staticvariablejames/cookie-connoisseur/README.md

 clicks that trigger sounds (like clicking the big cookie) crash the WebKit browser on Linux.

+For some reason,
+Firefox's font rendering in Cookie Connoisseur
+(using the browser binaries provided by Playwright) differ from the font rendering of "live" Firefox (outside of Playwright, using Mozilla-provided binaries).
+Hence screenshots may differ from Cookie Connoisseur to live, but it should still be internally consistent.

 Checksums of PNG files are flaky.
 For some reason,
 some PNG files have distinct versions,